confluentinc/schema-registry/docs/deployment.rst

 - In Kafka in DC B, create the ``_schemas`` topic.
 It should have 1 partition, ``kafkastore.topic.replication.factor`` of 3, and ``min.insync.replicas`` at least 2.

-- In DC B, run MirrorMaker with Kafka in the "master" datacenter as the source and Kafka in DC B as the target.
+- In DC B, run Replicator with Kafka in the "master" datacenter (DC A) as the source and Kafka in DC B as the target.

 - In the Schema Registry config files in DC B, set ``kafkastore.connection.url`` and ``schema.registry.zk.namespace`` to match the instances already running, and set ``master.eligibility`` to false.